rdmpage/bionames-manuscript/README.md

 Nystactes Gloger, 1827	 2475109
 Nystactes Kaup, 1829	   3239722

 Note the differences in the name string ("o" versus "ö" in "Böhlke", presence or absence of years and commas).
 To automate the mapping of names to concepts in cases like this I constructed a bipartite graph where the nodes are taxon names, divided into two sets based on which database they came from (e.g., one set from ION, the other from GBIF).
-I then connect the nodes of the graph by edges whose weights are how similar the names are.
+I then connect the nodes of the graph by edges whose weights are string similarity constructed using the longest common subsequence.

-Similarity is between two names was computed by converting the strings to a "finger print" by

-lower case, strings the percentage length of the .

 For example, here is the graph for "Nystactes" [Fig. BIPART].
 Computing the maximum weighted bipartite matching of this graph creates a map between the two sets of names.

 ![BIPART](https://raw.github.com/rdmpage/bionames-manuscript/master/Nystactes.png)